DMV Road Test: The Ultimate Guide

-While the fees vary from state to state, the road test should land somewhere between $10 to $50 in most states.
+While the fees vary from state to state, the road test fees should land somewhere between $10 to $50 in most states.
 For an exact figure, you’ll have to check with your local DMV office.

 How Long Does the Test Usually Take?

 The actual on-road driving part of the road test usually takes between 25 and 30 minutes.
 If you have passed the test, you will likely need an additional half-hour or so during which the DMV can take your picture, process your paperwork, and issue a temporary driver’s license.
 You should get the real driver’s license by post within 30 days – until then, the temporary driver’s license will serve the same purpose.

 As you should arrive at the DMV at least 15-20 minutes before the road test and allow for a half-hour after the test, and you can expect the entire process to take roughly 90 minutes if everything goes well.

-If you pass the road test, you will be given a form by your driving examiner stating that you passed the test and should be issued a driver’s license.
+If you pass the road skills test, you will be given a form by your driving examiner stating that you passed the test and should be issued a driver’s license.
 Just go inside the DMV office and give the form to an employee so they can enter the passing score into their system and issue a temporary driver’s license.
 The temporary driver’s license is valid as proof until the state has had time to mail your permanent driver’s license to you by post, which is usually done within 30 days.

 You’ll have to submit additional paperwork, pay the fees, and have your picture taken.

-Do I Ever Have to Re-take the Road Test After I Have Passed It?
+Do You Ever Have to Retake the Road Test After You’ve Passed It?

 You may have to retake both the permit and road test if you let the driver’s license expire for a long time or when it’s suspended or revoked.
 Some states also require drivers to retake the driving test for specific medical reasons or when a senior citizen reaches a certain age.